-Diarmuid will be sharing expert advice on the Demo Bench Stage inside the Floral Marquee on Thursday 14 June 2018.
+Diarmuid shared expert advice on the Demo Bench Stage inside the Floral Marquee on Thursday 14 June 2018.

 Diarmuid Gavin studied amenity horticulture at the Botanic Gardens in Glasnevin in Dublin.
 Following this he established his own garden design business.
 After twice winning the Royal Dublin Society Gold medal for garden design during the nineties, he displayed at the prestigious RHS Chelsea Flower Show in 1995 and 1996.
 Diarmuid’s modern vibrant city garden in 1996 caused quite a stir and led to a career in television where he developed a unique style in contemporary garden design.
 The BBC made a five hour documentary series Diarmuid’s Big Adventure following Diarmuid building a garden which has subsequently developed an audience for his work in many foreign territories.
 2011 saw Diarmuid return to Chelsea with his ambitious Garden In the Sky design being awarded Gold.
 While this year sees the unveiling of his Chelsea Magical Tower Garden.

 Diarmuid has worked for all the main broadcasters on both radio and television in the UK and Ireland.
 For 8 years his main programme, Homefront, broadcast by the BBC achieved top ratings.
 But he has also been presenter and garden designer on other programmes such as I Want a Garden, and Planet Patio.
 He has worked on garden history programmes such as Art of the Garden in association with Tate Britain and Gardens Through Time, profiling the history of the Royal Horticultural Society over 250 years.